mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 INFO:root:rank=4 pagerank=1.8590e-01 url=3
 INFO:root:rank=5 pagerank=1.6917e-01 url=1
 ```
-Yours likely won't be identical (due to weird floating point issues), but it should be similar.
+Yours likely won't be identical (due to minor implementation details and weird floating point issues), but it should be similar.
 In particular, the ranking of the nodes/urls should be the same order.

 > **NOTE:**
 > The `--verbose` flag causes all of the lines beginning with `DEBUG` to be printed.
 > By default, only lines beginning with `INFO` are printed.

+> **NOTE:**
+> There are no automated test cases to pass for this assignment.
+> Test cases for algorithms involving floating point computations are hard to write and understand.
+> Minor-seeming implementations details can have large impacts on the final result.
+> These software engineering issues are beyond the scope of this class.
+>
+> Instructions for how I will grade your homework are contained in the [submission section](#submission) at the end of this document.

 **Part 2:**